raspberrypilearning/lost-in-space/en/step_4.md

 --- /hint ---
 --- /hints ---

+--- /task ---

+--- task ---
-+ Can you code your spaceship to change colour as it moves towards Earth?
+Can you code your spaceship to change colour as it moves towards Earth?

     Test and save.